-F508del homozygous patients [6, 8, 9] and \sim 7% in patients with one F508del allele in combination with a residual function allele [10].
+Significant progress has been made in the treatment of patients with CF with the introduction of CFTR modulator therapies, which consist of CFTR correctors that improve folding and trafficking of the common F508del-CFTR mutation and potentiators that improve the open probability of mutant CFTR channels at the apical cell membrane [4-6].
+Current CFTR modulator drugs vary in efficacy in improving CFTR function and clinical outcomes.
+The potentiator ivacaftor was the first approved CFTR modulator for CF patients with at least one G551D-CFTR gating mutation and was shown to rescue mutant CFTR function to ~50% of wild-type levels, which was associated with an improvement in mean absolute percentage predicted forced expiratory volume in 1 second (ppFEV1) of ~11% in the pivotal trial [3, 5, 7].
+Subsequently developed corrector-potentiator combinations for patients homozygous for the common F508del-CFTR allele (lumacaftor/ivacaftor and tezacaftor/ivacaftor) or patients with one F508del allele and a residual function allele (tezacaftor/ivacaftor) showed smaller improvements in CFTR function (to ~10-20% of wild-type levels), which were associated with more modest improvements of ppFEV1 of \sim 3-4% in F508del homozygous patients [6, 8, 9] and ~7% in patients with one F508del allele in combination with a residual function allele [10].
 In addition, it has been shown that bacterial counts and inflammatory markers are reduced in sputum of patients treated with ivacaftor, but that bacteria are not eradicated over time [11, 12].
 A triple-agent CFTR modulator drug (elexacaftor/tezacaftor/ivacaftor) has recently been approved in patients with a single F508del-CFTR allele.
 Elexacaftor, like tezacaftor, is a CFTR corrector, but acts additively at a second site in the F508del-CFTR protein to improve multiple folding defects [13].
-Consistent with this additive effect at the molecular level, this triple-combination CFTR modulator therapy resulted in greater improvement in lung function and other clinical outcomes (an approximately 11-14% improvement in ppFEV1 compared with control) in patients homozygous for F508del or compound heterozygous with a minimal function allele [14, 15] and is predicted to become the "gold standard" for the treatment of up to 90% of patients with cystic fibrosis (those with at least one F508del allele) [2].
-However, for most patients with chronic cystic fibrosis lung disease, this improvement in pulmonary function is not necessarily a return to the normal range, and patients continue to have exacerbations, albeit at much reduced rates [14].
-Improving clinical outcomes further in patients receiving elexacaftor/tezacaftor/ ivacaftor has the potential to have a significant impact on the cystic fibrosis population (figure 1).
-In addition, the approximately 10% of cystic fibrosis patients for which CFTR modulator therapy is ineffective (those who do not carry at least one F508del allele) could benefit from a mutation-agnostic approach.
+Consistent with this additive effect at the molecular level, this triplecombination CFTR modulator therapy resulted in greater improvement in lung function and other clinical outcomes (an approximately 11-14% improvement in ppFEV1 compared to control) in patients homozygous for F508del or compound heterozygous with a minimal function allele [14, 15] and is predicted to become the 'gold standard' for the treatment of up to 90% of patients with CF (those with at least one F508del allele) [2].
+However, for most patients with chronic CF lung disease, this improvement in pulmonary function is not necessarily a return to the normal range, and patients continued to have exacerbations, albeit at much reduced rates [14].
+Improving clinical outcomes further in patients receiving elexacaftor/tezacaftor/ivacaftor has the potential to have a significant impact on the CF population (Fig. 1).
+In addition, the approximately 10% of CF patients for which CFTR modulator therapy is ineffective (those who do not carry at least one F508del allele) could benefit from a mutation-agnostic approach.
 Finally, while long-term safety of treatment with elexacaftor/tezacaftor/ivacaftor remains unknown, other therapeutic avenues should be considered.

-ENaC: role in healthy and cystic fibrosis airways, and potential therapeutic target
+ENaC: role in healthy and CF airways, and potential therapeutic target